The Ultimate Guide to Iceland in December

 The ambitious could even extend the trip with a nine-day winter self-drive tour of the Snaefellsnes Peninsula and South Coast.

 Driving in Iceland in winter is only recommended for experienced and confident drivers.
-So the itinerary below outlines a trip consisting of tours and packages instead.
+So, the itinerary below outlines a trip consisting of tours and packages instead.

-The most obvious choice for any traveler coming to Iceland is this eight-day winter wonderland package.
-In just over a week, you'll get to see the Golden Circle, the South Coast, Jokulsarlon glacier lagoon, the Snaefellsnes peninsula, and you have the choice either to use a free day to explore Reykjavik or to fly to Akureyri and see the sites around Lake Myvatn.
+The most obvious choice for any traveler coming to Iceland is this eight-day winter package.
+In just over a week, you'll get to see the Golden Circle, the South Coast, the Jokulsarlon glacier lagoon, and the Snaefellsnes peninsula, and you have the choice either to use a free day to explore Reykjavik or to fly to Akureyri and see the sites around Lake Myvatn.

 You'll go ice-caving, take a complimentary northern lights bus tour or cruise, and choose between horse riding, snowmobiling, or snorkeling.